Ensuring the privacy of all users

 Access to your personal information

 You may have rights of access to personal information that we hold about you, to correct that information or, in some circumstances, to object to our processing of your information, under data privacy law.
-If you wish to exercise any of these rights or have any questions about this policy, please contact us by e-mail at info(at)nph-ireland.org, or at the following address and one of our volunteers will respond to you as soon as possible.
+If you wish to exercise any of these rights or have any questions about this policy, please contact us online, or at the following address and one of our volunteers will respond to you as soon as possible.

 Our Little Brothers and Sisters